P-adic L-functions for GL(3): Values of the distribution as global Rankin--Selberg integrals

-We consider this value in a finite extension of $\Qp$, but by construction, it actually lies in a number field.
-For the rest of \cref{sec:measure to integral}, we will forget this algebraicity and consider it just as a complex number.
+We consider this value in a finite extension of $\Qp$, but by construction (via the embedding $\iota$) it actually lies in a number field.
+For the rest of \S\ref{sec:measure to integral}, we will forget this algebraicity and, abusing notation, consider it just as a complex number.

 To study \eqref{eq:measure 1}, we use the description and notation of \cref{rem:connected components}.
 Set $t = n$, and for $x \in \Delta_n$, let $i_{x} : \widetilde{Y}^H_{x} \hookrightarrow \widetilde{Y}^H(\cU_{n}^H)$ be the natural inclusion.
 By the remark, the coefficient of $[x]$ in $ \zeta_n^{[a,j]}$ is